Reads objects in HDF5 files. This function can be used to read either full arrays/vectors or subarrays (hyperslabs) from an existing dataset.

 s3credentials = NULL

-H5Gcreate, H5Gopen to create an object of this
+H5Fcreate(),H5Fopen(),H5Gcreate(),H5Gopen()to create an object of this kind.- name

 The name of the dataset in the HDF5 file.
+The datasets present in

 List of indices for subsetting.
 The length of the list has to agree with the dimensional extension of the HDF5 array.
 Each list element is an integer vector of indices.
-A list element equal to NULL choses all indices in this dimension.
+A list element equal to NULL chooses all indices in this dimension.
 Counting is R-style 1-based.

 The start coordinate of a hyperslab (similar to subsetting in R).
 Counting is R-style 1-based.
 This argument is ignored, if index is not NULL.